IanFinlayson/exploring-cs/chapter07.md

 all between the parenthesis.
 The purpose of this is to go down to the next line.
 Each time we print a number, we end with a tab.
 Then after one row is done (after the inner for loop has finished), we need to go down to the next line so the next row has room.
-That\'s what that second print accomplishes.
+That's what that second print accomplishes.

 Nested loops can be tricky because you have to keep track of where you